vg-json-data/sm-json-data/strats.md

 ## Bypasses Door Shell

 A `bypassesDoorShell` property on a strat indicates that Samus can leave through the door transition in the `to` node without first unlocking or opening the door.
 For this to be valid, the `to` node must have `"nodeType": "door"`.
 This can be used even for doors that are easy to open (e.g. blue doors), to support randomizers that may alter door colors.
-A strat with `"bypassesDoorShell": true` may also have an exit condition, but it is not required to have one.
+A strat with `"bypassesDoorShell": "yes"` may also have an exit condition, but it is not required to have one.

-A strat with `"bypassesDoorShell": true` has an implicit tech requirement of `canSkipDoorLock`, whereas one with `"bypassesDoorShell": "free"` does not.
+A strat with `"bypassesDoorShell": "yes"` has an implicit tech requirement of `canSkipDoorLock`, whereas one with `"bypassesDoorShell": "free"` does not.

 ### Example
 ```json